jonahgroup/SnackWatcher/_posts/2016-06-11-fast-deployment-using-docker.md

 ### snack-db

-This image is simply built on top of [mangoraft/mongodb-arm](https://hub.docker.com/r/mangoraft/mongodb-arm/) which is a [Mongo DB](https://www.mongodb.com/) instance build on the [ARM architecture](https://en.wikipedia.org/wiki/ARM_architecture).
+This image is simply built on top of [mangoraft/mongodb-arm](https://hub.docker.com/r/mangoraft/mongodb-arm/) which is a [Mongo DB](https://www.mongodb.com/) instance built on the [ARM architecture](https://en.wikipedia.org/wiki/ARM_architecture).

 `FROM mangoraft/mongodb-arm`